Colloidal Silver and Diabetes

 But I’m not a doctor.
 I’m a natural health journalist.
 And this is definitely the type of thing clinical studies need to be conducted on to be absolutely sure.

-Unfortunately, I can’t find a single clinical study anywhere in the world to back up the contention that colloidal silver would be a reliable remedy for Type II diabetes.
+Unfortunately, I can’t find a single clinical study to back up the contention that colloidal silver would be a reliable aid for those with Type II diabetes, with the exception of a clinical study titled “Green Synthesis of Silver Nanoparticles Using Tephrosia tinctoria and its Antidiabetic Activity,” published in the journal Material Letters, Volume 138, in January 2015.
+The researchers wrote:

 All that said, I’ve seen some interesting anecdotal accounts of the use of colloidal silver by diabetics.
 For example, here’s an anecdotal account I found on the internet from someone who says colloidal silver helped stabilize his blood sugar levels: